 Special Needs Trusts Allow the Beneficiary to Benefit From Trust Assets Without Being Disqualified From Needs-Based Benefits.

 An additional layer of protection is possible by naming a Trust Protector.
 This Trust Protector is typically a person who will look out for the beneficiary but does not wish to serve as Trustee.
 The Trust Protector can monitor the Trustee with the right to remove and replace the Trustee at any time.
-The Special Needs Person’s sibling is a good candidate for Protector.
-As Trustee the sibling would be in the uncomfortable position of perhaps denying the Special Needs Person funds.
+For example, the Special Needs Person’s sibling is a good candidate for Protector.
+Typically, as Trustee, the sibling would be in the uncomfortable position of perhaps denying the Special Needs Person funds.
 This denial could lead to a rift between the Special Needs Person and the sibling.
 Further, the sibling would be responsible for tax returns and investing trust assets.
 These are not skills most siblings possess.

 Instead, as Protector, the sibling monitors the Trustee.
 By monitoring the trustee, the Protector can make sure the Special Needs Person is receiving the proper care.
 If the Protector believe the Trustee is not performing well, the Protector may promptly fire and replace the trustee.
-As a result, there is no hearing in court; the Trustee is just fired and replaced.
+As a result, there is no hearing in court.
+The Protector simply removes and replaces the Trustee.
 Consequently, Trustees behave better and fees are controlled.

 Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!